tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 2. Added, removed, or modified internal combinational signal, e.g. `foo_d` $\to$ `bar_d`.
   Internal combinational signals should not be relied upon downstream.
-  Exception: If you change special signals which are *intended* to be probed or forced by downstream users, increment MAJOR instead, e.g. `disableChecks`
+  Exemption: If you change signals which are *intended* to be probed or forced by downstream users, increment MAJOR instead, e.g. `disableChecks`
   $\to$ `turnOffChecks`.
 3. Added internal sequential signal, e.g. `new_q`.